 Don’t forget sunblock, a comfortable, lightweight hat, or even UV-blocking shirts designed to protect you from excessive sun exposure.
 Remember to apply sunscreen to your ears, as baseball caps don’t offer protection for those delicate areas.

 Your clothing has to be appropriate for what you’re doing.
 You should avoid anything loose-fitting because sleeves or strings could quickly become entangled in power tools.
 This safety concern is why many woodworkers choose to wear aprons.
-Plus, you usually get a few handy pockets in an apron that you can use to store tools, pencils, plans and even a candy bar or two.
+Plus, you usually get a few handy pockets in an apron that you can use to store tools, pencils, woodworking plans, and even a candy bar or two.

 You might also find that you have a skin allergy and for this reason, you could be better off wearing long sleeves when you work with certain types of wood (see what wood are pallets made from).
 It can also be a good idea to get yourself a pair of steel-toed boots, which can protect you if anything heavy (a tool or even a pallet) should fall on those tootsies.

 Use the Sharpest Tools in the Shed: One Of Those Woodworking Tips That’s Frequently Forgotten!